TNY-Robotics/Website/content/docs/TNY-360/operation/firmware/update-system.md

 ---
 title: Update system
-description: Instructions on how to update the firmware system of the TNY-360 robot.
+description: Instructions on how to safely update the firmware system of the TNY-360 robot.
 ---

 # Update system